pulumi/docs/reference/programming-model.md

 The `args` provided to a resource determine what inputs will be used to initialize the resource.
 These can typicaly be either raw values or [outputs from other resources](#outputs).

+### Resource options {#resourceoptions}

 All resource constructors also accept an `options` argument which can provide the following additional resource options controlling how the resource will be managed by Pulumi.

+###### `dependsOn`
-- `dependsOn` - Optionally provide a list of explicit resource dependencies to add to the implicit dependencies from inputs to the resource.
-Default is `[]`.
+Optionally provides a list of explicit resource dependencies to add to the implicit dependencies from inputs to the resource.
+Every resource referenced directly or indirectly by an `Output` passed in to the resource constructor will implicitly be included, so this is only needed when the dependency is on something that is not already an input to the resource.
+The default is `[]`.

+###### `protect`
-- `protect` - Optionally mark a resource as protected.
+Optionally marks a resource as protected.
 A protected resource cannot be deleted directly: first you must set `protect: false` and run `pulumi update`.
 Then, the resource can be deleted, either by removing the line of code or by running `pulumi destroy`.
-Default is false.
+The default is to inherit this value from the parent resource, and `false` for resources without a parent.

+###### `parent`
-- `parent` - Optional parent for the resource.
+Optional parent for the resource.
 See [Components](#components).
-Default is to parent to the implicitly-created `Stack` resource that is root resource for all Pulumi stacks.
+The default is to parent to the implicitly-created `Stack` resource that is a root resource for all Pulumi stacks.

+###### `provider`
-- `provider` - Pptional provider for the resource.
+Optional provider for the resource.
 See [Providers](#providers).
-Default is to use the ambient provider specified by Pulumi configuration.
+The default is to inherit this value from the parent resource, and to use the ambient provider specified by Pulumi configuration for resources without a parent.

+###### `deleteBeforeReplace`
-- `deleteBeforeReplace` - Optionally specify that replacements of the resource will delete the existing resource before creating it's replacement.
-This will lead to downtime during the replacement, but may be necessary for some resources that manage scare resources behind the scenes.
-Default is `false`.
+Optionally specify that replacements of the resource will delete the existing resource before creating it's replacement.
+This will lead to downtime during the replacement, but may be necessary for some resources that manage scarce resources behind the scenes.
+The default is `false`.

-## Resource names {#names}
+### Resource names {#names}

 Every resource managed by Pulumi has a name.
 This name is used to track the identity of a resource across multiple deployments of the same program.
 The name that is specified when a resource is created is used in two ways:
 1. It is used as part of constructing the Universal Resource Name (URN) used by the Pulumi engine to track the resource across updates.